End of the Earth Map

 Day 2-3 El Chaltén / Glacier National Park

 Fly south to the Province of Santa Cruz and the town of El Calafate before transferring overland to El Chaltén.
 Enjoy a full-day hike within Glacier National Park’s northern end, where granite pinnacles spiral upward into the sky from the third largest ice field on earth.
-Hike to Laguna de Los Tres to fully appreciate majestic Cerro Fitzroy/Chaltén (3441 m), and to Laguna Torre for inspiring views of these magical peaks and glaciers.
+Hike to Laguna de Los Tres to fully appreciate majestic Cerro Fitzroy/Chaltén (3441 m).
+Free day to explore the town.
 Return to to El Calafate in the late afternoon of Day 4.

 Argentina is the second giant of South America, with a landscape nearly as varied as its people.
 Modern and sophisticated, cosmopolitan Argentina has much more in common with Europe than with the rest of its neighbours.
 But if Buenos Aires is the heart of the country, Patagonia and the southern Pampas in Santa Cruz Province are its soul.
 Luckily, this is the very region we explore, trekking within Glacier National Park for the grand rewards of the trail.
 Hikes are moderate, with clearly marked and well-maintained trails, though there are some more challenging sections.
 Parque Nacional Los Glaciares has some of the most spectacular natural sights you will see in your lifetime.

 The town of El Chaltén is located in the north end of the park.
 Hikers and climbers from around the globe congregate here, waiting for good weather, to undertake the challenges presented by nature.
 The atmosphere is laid back and the mountains and Beech forests here are very similar to Paine.
 The hikes to Laguna de Los Tres and Laguna Torre traverse spectacular glacial valleys to obtain awe-inspiring views of these peaks of ice and granite.

 Approximate Distance: 2082km